-In order to develop a set of educational activities aimed to construct the meaning of variable and of expression in one or two variables, we refer to some theoretical frameworks that will be described in the session 2.
+In order to develop a set of educational activities aimed to construction the meaning of solution of an equation and system of equation, we refer to some theoretical frameworks that will be described in the session 2.

 In session 3 the design of the educational activities is described.
-In particular, if the activities are addressed to a single student or to the class, the educational aim of the activities, the Cognitive area and math domain of interest and the Mathematical objects in the areas of difficulties identified through the B2 questionnaire.
+In particular, if the activities are addressed to a student or the class, the educational aim of the activities, the Cognitive area and math domain of interest and the Mathematical objects in the areas of difficulties identified through the B2 questionnaire.